orbisgis/h2gis/docs/dev/ST_Transform.md

 ### Description

-This class is used to transform a `Geometry` from one CRS to another.
+This function is used to transform a `Geometry` from one CRS coordinate reference system to another.
 Only integer codes available in the spatial_ref_sys table are allowed.
-The default source CRS is the input `Geometry`'s internal CRS.

 {% include sfs-1-2-1.html %}